stevekinney/stevekinney.net/src/courses/figma/interactive-components.md

 - **Keep It Simple:** Start with basic interactions and gradually add complexity as needed to avoid overwhelming users.
 - **Organize Your Variants:** Clearly name and organize variants for easy identification and to maintain a streamlined workflow.
 - **Test Thoroughly:** Regularly test your interactive components within prototypes to ensure interactions work as expected and provide a seamless experience.

-## Conclusion

-Interactive components in Figma offer a groundbreaking way to create engaging and realistic prototypes, enhancing the user experience and providing valuable insights into how a design functions in the real world.
-By mastering interactive components, designers can elevate their prototypes, making them an even more effective tool for exploration, testing, and communication.